Assessing Microsoft's Performance Against Competitors In Software Industry - Microsoft (NASDAQ:MSFT)

 -

-With a Return on Equity (ROE) of 8.27% that is 1.24% above the industry average, it appears that the company exhibits efficient use of equity to generate profits.
+The company has a lower Return on Equity (ROE) of 8.27%, which is 1.24% below the industry average.
+This indicates potential inefficiency in utilizing equity to generate profits, which could be attributed to various factors.

 -